• HOME

 Minimal seating; best for takeaway

-They serve only one (well, two) things here: chicken wings and fried chicken.
-Yep, you guessed it — with hot sauce and a variety of flavor combinations.
+They serve only one (well, two) main dishes here: chicken wings and fried chicken.
+Yep, you guessed it — with hot sauce, sides, and a variety of flavor combinations.
 Most ring up at $6.89, and even if you want to go full-on chicken and waffles you’re still looking at $10 max.
-Fantastic SF spot.
+This spot is a local’s favorite for a reason.

 Golden Boy Pizza